Apple sees holiday-quarter sales above Wall St., shares rise

 Analysts on average were expecting total revenue of $50.7 billion, according to Thomson Reuters I/B/E/S.

-Apple also said it returned to revenue growth in China, bringing in $9.8 billion versus $8 billion a year ago.
+Apple also said it returned to revenue growth in China, bringing in $9.8 billion versus $8 billion a year ago, driven by double-digit unit sale increases of the iPhone.
 Maestri also told Reuters the company had doubled its revenue in India during the fiscal fourth quarter, though he did not give any details.

 Reporting by Pushkala Aripaka in Bengaluru and Stephen Nellis in San Francisco; Editing by Savio D'Souza and Bill Rigby